jina-ai/docs/chapters/remote/jinad.md

 docker pull jinaai/jina:latest-daemon
 ```

-##### Deploying AWS EC2 instance with inside jinad by [terraform](https://www.terraform.io/).
+##### Deploying AWS EC2 instance inside jinad by [terraform](https://www.terraform.io/)

 We extract a module [jinad-aws](https://registry.terraform.io/modules/jina-ai/jinad-aws/jina/latest) to simplify this work.

-By this terraform module.
-We can:
+With this terraform module We can:
-- Deploy one or more instance with inside jinad
+- Deploy one or more instance inside jinad
 - Custom the type and size of the root disk
-- Add some other python packages as required
+- Add other python packages as required
 - Execute extra command line

 ##### PyPi package